lorabasics/basicstation/README.md

 # LoRa Basics™ Station using balena.io with RAK2245 or RAK 2287 concentrators

-This project deploys a TTN LoRa gateway with Basics Station Packet Forward protocol with balena.
+This project deploys a LoRaWAN gateway with Basics Station Packet Forward protocol with balena.
 It runs on a Raspberry Pi or balenaFin with a RAK2245 and RAK2287 concentrator with a Pi Hat.

 ## Introduction

-Deploy a The Things Network (TTN) LoRa gateway running the basics station Semtech Packet Forward protocol.
+Deploy a The Things Network (TTN), The Things Industries (TTI) or The Things Stack (TTS) LoRaWAN gateway running the Basics Station Semtech Packet Forward protocol.
 We are using balena.io and RAK to reduce fricition for the LoRa gateway fleet owners.

 The Basics Station protocol enables the LoRa gateways with a reliable and secure communication between the gateways and the cloud and it is becoming the standard Packet Forward protocol used by most of the LoRaWAN operators.